 May I have a conference call with the Hearing Officer at any time?

 Either party may, at any time, request that the Hearing Officer schedule additional conference calls with both parties.
 The Hearing Officer may arrange for a conference call in order to discuss or resolve procedural issues that arise before the case comes to Hearing.
 It is important that you make time to participate in these calls.
-Also, remember that you are not allowed to have “ex parte communication” – that is, communication between the Hearing Officer and one of the parties when the other party is not present.
+Also, remember that you are not allowed to have “ex parte communication” – that is, communication between the Hearing Officer and one of the parties when the other party is not present.V.

-VII.
 Pre-Hearing Conference

 Topics discussed in this section: